speedfuns/necropolis/mechanics.md

 ## Enviroment

-- Level exits require 200 gems to exit
+- Levels require at least 200 gems to open the exit

 ## Weapons